chantastic/sites/chan.dev/src/content/posts/vs-code-explorer-sort-order.md

 ## How to change the setting

-To change the default behavior, open Settings and find the option for `Explorer: Sort Order`
+To change the default behavior, open Settings and find the option for `Explorer: Sort Order`.

 ![Screenshot of VS Code Settings, for the option Explorer: Sort Order.
 Selected is the `mixed` option.](./vs-code-explorer-sort-order/vs-code-settings_explorer-sort-order-mixed.png)